2024 United States Senate special election in Nebraska

-The 2024 United States Senate special election in Nebraska will be held on November 5, 2024, to elect the Class 2 member of the United States Senate from Nebraska, to complete the term of Ben Sasse, who resigned on January 8, 2023, to become the president of the University of Florida.
-On January 12, 2023, governor Jim Pillen appointed Republican former governor (and 2006 Senate candidate) Pete Ricketts to fill the seat for the remainder of the 118th United States Congress.
-Ricketts has committed to running in the special election and for a full term in 2026.
+The 2024 United States Senate special election in Nebraska was held on November 5, 2024, to elect the Class 2 member of the United States Senate from Nebraska, to complete the term of Ben Sasse, who resigned on January 8, 2023, to become the president of the University of Florida.
+On January 12, 2023, Governor Jim Pillen appointed Republican former governor Pete Ricketts to fill the seat until the election.
+Ricketts won the special election, defeating Democratic nominee Preston Love Jr. with about 63% of the vote.
+This was the first time since 1954 where both of Nebraska's U.S. Senate seats were concurrently up for election.
+Primary elections took place on May 14, 2024.

+Ricketts outperformed other Republicans who faced contested statewide elections in this cycle.

 Appointment

-Republican Pete Ricketts, former governor of Nebraska (2015–2023) and nominee for the U.S. Senate in 2006, was appointed on January 12, 2023.
+Republican Pete Ricketts, former governor of Nebraska (2015–2023) and nominee for the U.S. Senate in 2006, was appointed on January 12, 2023 by Governor Jim Pillen.
+Ricketts' appointment was met with controversy as Ricketts had financially supported Pillen's 2022 gubernatorial campaign.

 Applied to be appointed

 In total, 111 individuals submitted applications for Sasse's seat, and nine candidates were interviewed by Pillen.
 Applicants included: